I buy everything I review. Links may earn a commission. No ads, no sponsors, ever.

 Is Peloton Worth It?
-My Thoughts After Four Years
+My Honest Review After 1,100 Rides

-I've been a Peloton user for over four years, having bought my own bike, two years ago, after using my parent's for a couple of years.
-In that time, I've logged over 500 rides and have come to love the intense, 30-minute workouts.
+I’ve been a Peloton user for about seven years.
+I used my dad’s bike for a couple of years before buying my own Bike+ in December 2020, and I’ve now logged over 1,100 rides.
+In that time, I’ve come to love the intense, 30-minute workouts.

-Exercise used to be something I dreaded, but now it's a highlight of my day.
-I credit the Peloton for helping me shift my mindset towards fitness.
+Exercise used to be something I dreaded, but now it’s a highlight of my day.
+I credit the Peloton for helping me shift my mindset.

-However, I'll be the first to admit that the Peloton Bike is expensive and comes with a monthly subscription fee.
-You can get the same benefits from other forms of exercise for a lower price.
-That's why I've compiled a list of five reasons to buy a Peloton and five reasons why it might not be right for you.
+That said, the Peloton Bike is expensive and comes with a mandatory monthly subscription.
+You can get the same physical benefits from other forms of exercise for way less money.
+That’s why I’ve put together five reasons to buy a Peloton and five reasons why it might not be right for you.

 Five Reasons to Buy